hypergonial/chat-backend/doc/src/rest/guilds.md

 ### Summary

 Update a guild.
 All fields are optional.
 All fields specified will be overridden.
+Dispatches the [GUILD_UPDATE](../gateway/events.md#guild_update) gateway event.

 Note that if you edit the owner of the guild, you will lose permissions to make further edits to it.